siyoungkimlab/SiyoungKimLab/_posts/2026-09-12-openmm-boltz.md

 ![Boltz2](/assets/blog/openmm-boltz/Boltz2.png)

 ## openMM
 Three force-field combinations were tested on all four GPU types.
 The Amber simulations used a non-bonded interaction cutoff of 0.9 nm, and the CHARMM36 simulations used 1.2 nm.
 Each simulation used a single GPU.
 Each system consists of a protein chain, water, and ions, and does not include a ligand.
+CHARMM simulations are expected to be slower than AMBER simulations because they use a larger non-bonded cutoff distance.
+Simulations using OPC water are also expected to be slower than those using TIP3P because each OPC water molecule includes a virtual atom.

 ![amber19 + TIP3P](/assets/blog/openmm-boltz/amber19_tip3p.png)
 ![amber19 + OPC](/assets/blog/openmm-boltz/amber19_opc.png)